kciebiera/kciebiera.github.io/docs/lab11.md

 controlled()
 ```

-After filling in the missing parts, you should see the cartpole system stabilized to the origin as seen on a video below.
+After filling in the missing parts (marked by comments and TODOs), you should see the cartpole system stabilized to the origin as seen on a video below.

 <video width="500" height="400" controls>